Anti–North Korean sentiment: By region

+China

+When the Cultural Revolution broke out, Ethnic Koreans were slaughtered in Yanbian in 1967 by Red Guards who threw their corpses into trains to North Korea.

+China temporarily participates in official U.N. sanctions on North Korea but balances enforcement with strategic interests, which affects the effectiveness of international measures.

 Japan

 There is also much concern in Japan regarding North Korea and its nuclear and long-range missile capabilities, as a result of missile tests in 1993, 1998 and 2006 and an underground nuclear test in 2006.
 There are also controversies regarding North Korean abductions of Japanese, where Japanese citizens were abducted by North Korean agents during the 1970s and 1980s.

 A Zainichi organisation which has strong ties to the DPRK, Chongryon, is commonly accused of providing funding and material to North Korea and indoctrinating the Zainichi Korean population to actively hate Japan.

 According to a 2014 BBC World Service Poll, Japanese people alike hold the largest anti–North Korean sentiment in the world, with 91% negative views of North Korea's influence, and with only 1% positive view making Japan the third country with the most negative feelings of North Korea in the world, after South Korea and the United States.